masher92/footfall/MelbourneAnalysis/ChoosingFeatures.md

 Categories: land uses, urban form, public space and movement (public space, laneways, seats, disrupted footpaths)

 https://link.springer.com/article/10.1007/s12061-021-09396-1 -- Archetypes of Footfall Context: Quantifying Temporal Variations in Retail Footfall in relation to Micro-Location Characteristics
 Footfall is determined by a multitude of factors on different spatial and temporal scales, visualised in Fig. 1.
-Here, these determinants are summarised under three main headings: functional, morphological and other
+Here, these determinants are summarised under three main headings: functional, morphological and other.
+This can pertain to physical characteristics, security, network connectivity and transport connectivity
+Wwlkability: the attractiveness of a street to a pedestrian.
+Streets can also have high walkability if they are close to access points for other forms of transport, such as train stations, car parks or bus stops
+How the street is situated within the wider network has proven to be a reliable indicator of pedestrian counts (Hillier et al., 1993; Raford & Ragland, 2006).
+In particular, well-connected streets tend to have higher footfall as it is often the shortest route from their origin to their destination.
+This can be determined by various measures of centrality including closeness and betweenness, which respectfully capture the closeness of a node to other nodes and the prominence of a node as a bridge between other nodes
+Study shows that some key drivers of footfall at a micro-location level: anchor stores, workplace population, density of retail units and distance to transport hubs
+Draws an 100m buffer around sensor (also mentioning that maybe a walkable distance would've made more sense).
+Check also: Table 1 Key features of the functionality and morphology and connectivity variables used as micro-location footfall descriptors
+Used K means clustering to group the features.
+This study has produced three distinct clusters of retail micro-locations which vary in terms of their function and morphology: chain and comparison retail micro-locations [CCR], business and independent micro-locations [BI], and value-orientated convenience retail micro-locations [VOCR].

 Does lighting affect pedestrian flows?
 A pilot study in Lund, Market Harborough and Dublin.
+Analyses differences in footfall before and after the clocks change, and also how the provision of lighting affects this.